 If you are around my age you may remember the short-lived animated show Bonkers.
 I absolutely loved the show, partially because it lived up to its name.
-This short episode is set in pilgrims time, but offers all of the ridiculousness of the Bonkers cartoon.
-Kids and parents will love this special even if it does only run about 7 minutes.
+This short episode is set in pilgrims' time, but offers all of the ridiculousness of the Bonkers cartoon.
+Kids and parents will love this special even if it does only run for about 7 minutes.

 Qbert: Thanksgiving for the Memories

 TV and movies have been profiting off of video games since their invention.
 This is why there was really a cartoon based on the video game Qbert and that cartoon spawned a Thanksgiving special.
 It is another retelling of the story of the pilgrims, but it is still worth the watch for a bit of TV time travel.